Gifted Girls Only - Off the Deep End

 Allison scrunched up her face.
 “How?
-Think about it.
 When I went to see him yesterday, he was packing to leave his wife.
 I was a stranger to him.
-If I’d said ‘good thing you’re leaving, she’s going to kill you’ do you think he’d have believed me?”
+If I’d said ‘good thing you’re leaving her, she wants to kill you’ would he have believed me?”

 “He could have gone to the cops.”

-“And said what, Ems?”
+“And said what, Emi?”
 Theresa slapped her napkin on the table.

 Allison rested her hand on my wrist.
 “It’s not our fault.
 We didn’t kill him.
 Hailey did, and the cops will figure that out.”

 I spoke as clearly as my tight jaw would allow.
-“But he’s dead, and we could have prevented it.
-All we had to do was tell someone.
+“But he’s dead, and we could have prevented it if we spoke up.
 That’s what any normal person would have done.”